madmann91/madmann91.github.io/_posts/2024-08-25-why-osl-is-terrible.md

   int j = (int)"abcd";
   ```

-  While the latter is quite rightfully rejected, there is not much of a different between that
+  While the latter is quite rightfully rejected, there is not much of a difference between that
   expression and the former `1 && "abcd"`.

 - OSL has dedicated a `normal` type for normals, but the built-in function `calculatenormal`